TheWhiteSasquatch/Pickles/README.md

 ### Watching Videos:
 - **Grid Layout**: Videos appear in a nice organized grid
 - **Auto-Size**: The grid adjusts automatically to your screen
+- **Resize Grid**: Click and drag the bottom-right corner to resize the entire grid
 - **Close Videos**: Click the ✕ button on any video to remove it
 - **Sound Toggle**: Turn on/off the "ding" sound when streams start